U.S. judge expands driver class-action lawsuit against Uber

 | SAN FRANCISCO

-SAN FRANCISCO Many more Uber drivers in California can participate in a class action against the ride service over their employment status, a U.S. judge ruled on Wednesday, even if they did not opt out of an arbitration clause in their contracts.
+SAN FRANCISCO A U.S. judge ruled on Wednesday that Uber drivers could participate in a class action against the company over their employment status, even if they did not opt out of an arbitration clause in their contracts.

 Drivers sued Uber in San Francisco federal court, contending they are employees and entitled to reimbursement for expenses, including gas and vehicle maintenance.
 The drivers currently pay those costs themselves.